Cajun Shrimp Pasta, with a spicy and rich cream sauce, is a quick and easy dinner recipe with just the right amount of kick!

-How to make Cajun Shrimp Pasta:
+How to Make Cajun Shrimp Pasta:

 This really is a quick and easy dinner recipe perfect for a busy weeknight.
 Since there is little measuring and no chopping, the entire recipe can pretty much be cooked in the amount of time it takes to cook the pasta.
 That means you can have a complete dinner ready in a short 10-15 minutes!

-- The cajun cream sauce is simply a mixture of heavy cream that you bring to a boil and parmesan cheese that melts in creamy smooth.
+- Prep Sauce: The cajun cream sauce is simply a mixture of heavy cream that you bring to a boil and parmesan cheese that melts in creamy smooth.
 There’s enough cajun seasoning on the shrimp and in the pan to give the sauce plenty of flavor.